ProbablePrime/PathFinding.js/README.md

 Note that this project only provides path-finding algorithms for 2D space.
 If you need to work in a 3D environment, then you may use [@schteppe](https://github.com/schteppe)'s [fork](https://github.com/schteppe/PathFinding3D.js).

+In this branch I have merged in [@johnste](https://github.com/johnste)'s [fork](https://github.com/johnste/PathFinding.js) which has a node cost for A* into the newer codebase from the main repo.

 Server
 ------